spacedriveapp/spacedrive/docs/architecture/virtual-filesystem.md

 }
 ```

-- `partial_checksum ` - A SHA256 checksum generated from 5 samples of 10,000 bytes throughout the file data, including the begining and end.
+- `partial_checksum ` - A SHA256 checksum generated from 5 samples of 10,000 bytes throughout the file data, including the begining and end + total byte count.
 This is used to identify a file as *likely* unique in under 100µs.

 > ~~It is impossible to have a unique constraint at a database level for the `partial_checksum` however we can asyncronously resolve conflicts by querying for duplicates and generating full checksums at a later date.~~
 >